ryansheehy0/Neo-C/Readme.md

 ```

 - These breaks can be strung together to break out of any amount of loops.
 Ex: `break break break` etc.
-- If multiple multi-breaks are used inside the same function, a number is added to the end of the label to prevent conflicting goto jumps.
-Ex: `break_loops_2`, `break_loops_3`, etc.

 ## [String Templates](#neo-c)
-In C++, if you want to include a variable in a string you have to convert it to a string and concatenate it.
-This is annoying so Neo-C adds a special syntax to allow you to do this automatically, like many other languages.
+In C++, if you want to include a variable in a string, you have to convert it to a string and concatenate it.
+This is annoying so Neo-C adds the ability to insert code into strings.
-- Use `${code}` to insert into a string.
 - Strings can also span multiple lines.

 ```C++